Yocto: using U-Boot as bootloader with a RaspberryPi Zero

 This way of configuring a project composed of multiple git repositories is inspired of the

-way Android works: there is manifest (i.e. a simple XML
+way Android works: there is manifest (i.e. a simple XML file) containing the description

 of the repository with the specific revision and path that is needed to checkout in order